 Aromatherapy and Essential Oil Jewelry

-Locket Style Pendants with Felt Pads
+Locket Style Essential Oil Pendants with Felt Pads

-Cylindrical Silver or Gold Pendants with Wicks
+Cylindrical Silver or Gold Essential Oil Pendants with Wicks

-A couple companies offer thin, attractive, cylindrical shaped metal pendants that open to hold cotton or fabric wicks.
+A couple companies offer thin, attractive, cylindrical shaped metal aromatherapy pendants that open to hold cotton or fabric wicks.
 The essential oils evaporate into the air out of small holes present in the pendant.

 Stone, Crystal and Hand Blown Glass Vessels with Cork Stoppers

 Tiny hand blown glass vessels are available for use as essential oil pendants.
 Several drops of essential oil can be placed into the pendant, and then a tiny cork is used as a stopper.
 Cork is a porous material that allows the essential oil to slowly evaporate.
 Also available are small amulet-style vessels shaped out of rose quartz, amethyst, tiger's eye and other precious stones and crystals.
 Openings are carefully cut into these vessels that allow a drop or two of essential oil to be housed.
 A tiny cork stopper is used to diffuse the oil.
-With this style diffuser the cork actually is inserted on the underside of the pendant, and greater care must be taken that only a drop or two of oil is used.
-Otherwise, the cork will become saturated and can leak the oil directly onto the skin or clothing.
+With this style diffuser the cork actually is inserted on the underside of the essential oil necklace, and greater care must be taken that only a drop or two of oil is used.
+Otherwise, the cork will become saturated and can leak the essential oil directly onto the skin or clothing.
 When wearing this style of pendant, I tend to insert a very tiny piece of paper towel into the amulet opening to slow down the rate at which the oil permeates into the cork.